 New Zealand is full of mystery, wonder, and spectacular scenery.
 Moeraki Boulders, the huge spherical rocks on Koekohe beach on the east coast of the South Island combines all three.
 I have always been strangely attracted to these boulders and the mystery behind their origin.
 I am not the only one.
 There is a Moeraki Boulders legend, a conspiracy theory, and a few scientific explanations.

 Currently, there are over 50 boulders, and while they are now protected by law, that wasn’t always the case.
 The largest of the Moeraki Boulders are up to three metres in diameter, weighing several tonnes.
-Interestingly, the majority are almost perfectly spherical.
+Interestingly, the majority are almost perfectly round rocks.